 Nonsensical words aside, the marriage of sweet and savory flavors awakens virtually any dish and adds creativity to even the simplest snack.
-This pineapple jalapeño jam recipe is a perfect example.
+This pineapple jam recipe is a perfect example.

 Fruity and spicy flavors play well together, and the pairing of pineapple and jalapeño is especially harmonious!
 Pineapple seems more than happy in all kinds of savory meals.

 While it would be a stretch to qualify any jam as healthy, pineapples are packed with vitamin C and manganese.
 They’re also high in fiber and bromelain (an enzyme associated with reduction in pain and inflammation).

 This pineapple jalapeño jam recipe complements a variety of meals.
 Mixed into ground turkey or pork, it lends a distinctly tropical flavor to meatballs.
 I have mixed this jam into cream cheese and shrimp to fill phyllo “cigars,” and I am dying to pour a jar over fresh goat cheese for slathering onto crunchy rye crackers.

-Pineapple Jalapeno Jam Recipe
+Pineapple Jam Recipe with Jalapeño Peppers

-In a large saucepan, combine pineapple, jalapeños, and calcium water.
+- In a large saucepan, combine pineapple, jalapeños, and calcium water.
 Over medium heat, bring to simmer, stirring frequently.
 Cook until the pineapple softens and takes on some translucency, about 20-25 minutes.

-Meanwhile, mix the sugar and pectin together in a small bowl.
+- Meanwhile, mix the sugar and pectin together in a small bowl.
 When the pineapple mixture is adequately cooked, add the sugar/pectin mixture to simmering fruit and stir until completely dissolved, about two minutes.

-Ladle into sterilized half-pint jars leaving at least ¼” headspace.
+- Ladle into sterilized half-pint jars leaving at least ¼” headspace.
 Wipe rims clean, and place prepared lids and rings onto jars finger-tight.
 Process in a water bath canner at a full rolling boil for 15 minutes.

-After processing, remove jars from canner and allow to cool on a towel for 24 hours.
+- After processing, remove jars from canner and allow to cool on a towel for 24 hours.
 Before storing, check for seal.
 Sealed jam will keep for a year in the pantry; store opened or unsealed jars in the refrigerator.